 - Estimating return on investment for projects

-Introducing business analysis into your project culture may be a significant change.
-Be sure to define and delimit the roles of your team members.
+Introducing business analysis into your project teams may be a significant change.
+Be sure to define and clarify the roles of your team members.

 Whatever you decide, map out the roles and reporting relationship in a RASI or RASIC diagram or a responsibility chart.
 This greatly reduces the potential for conflict.

-Consider one last point when introducing business analysts to your culture—determine the pace of change.
+Consider one last point when introducing business analysts to your teams—determine the pace of change.
 I favor a gradual change while educating stakeholders on reasons for the change.
-If you surprise your stakeholders with unexpected change, they will often turn on you.
-Be careful when moving the cheese.
+If you surprise your stakeholders with unexpected change, they may resist the change and undermind your efforts.

 For some projects, the project manager may have to perform the business analysis role.
 However, many project managers lack business analysis skills.
 Fortunately, there are ways to boost your skills.